DigiSenseiZim/michael.github.io/README.md

 ## 🐛 Troubleshooting

+### Portfolio Not Loading
+- Clear browser cache (Ctrl+Shift+R or Cmd+Shift+R)
+- Check browser console (F12) for JavaScript errors
+- Ensure all asset files are present in their directories
+- Try opening in a different browser

-### Storage API Not Working
+### Visitor Counter Not Working
+- The counter requires GitHub Gist setup (see `docs/VISITOR_COUNTER_SETUP.md`)
+- Check browser console for API errors
 - Verify your GitHub token has the `gist` scope
-- Check that the Gist ID is correct
 - Ensure the Gist file is named `portfolio-data.json`
-- Check browser console for error messages

-### Charts Not Displaying
+### 3D Visualization Not Loading
-- Ensure Chart.js is loaded (check network tab)
-- Verify canvas elements exist in the DOM
+- Ensure all `.glb` model files are in the `models/` directory
-- Check browser console for JavaScript errors
+- Check browser console for loading errors

-### Mobile Layout Issues
-- Clear browser cache
-- Check viewport meta tag is present
-- Verify responsive CSS is loading
+- Verify your browser supports WebGL
+- Try disabling browser extensions that might block WebGL

 ## 📄 License